Submitting jobs to the HEX Computer Farm

 condor_q username

 Initially, all of your jobs will have status "I".
-Once the Condor system schedules them for execution this will change to "R".
-Even if there are available nodes to run your jobs, it may take 5 to 10 minutes for the Condor system to complete the scheduling.
+Once the HTCondor system schedules them for execution this will change to "R".
+Even if there are available slots to run your jobs, it may take a few minutes for the HTCondor system to complete the scheduling.

-Notice that "condor_q" will return a Condor job number of the form "NNNNN.MM", where "NNNNN" will be the same for all of the jobs just submitted, and "MM" will range from 0 to 29 (for this test example).
+Notice that "condor_q -all" will return a HTCondor job number of the form "NNNNN.MM", where "NNNNN" will be the same for all of the jobs just submitted, and "MM" will range from 0 to 29 (for this test example).

 To remove jobs, enter